 Every parent I photograph with a toddler says some version of the same thing before we start: “I’m so sorry in advance.”
 And every time, by the end of the session, they’re looking at the back of my camera with their hand over their mouth.

 The photos that make parents cry — in the good way — are almost never the ones where everyone is looking at the camera and smiling.
 They’re the ones where the toddler is running full-speed toward the trees, where dad is chasing them mid-laugh, where mom is crouched down at eye level with this tiny wild person she made.
-Movement is not a problem to be solved.
-It’s the whole point.
+When a toddler runs toward the water, squats down to inspect something in the grass, or dissolves into giggles for no apparent reason — those are the moments that become your favorite photos.
+Not the posed ones.
+The real ones.

 What toddlers cannot do: sit still, perform on command, pretend they’re interested in something they’re not.
 What toddlers can do: run, explore, play, hug, tackle, point at things, narrate everything happening around them, and occasionally deliver a spontaneous kiss that makes a photo completely unforgettable.
 My job is to stay close and be ready when those moments happen.